rpanchyk/myip-tray/README.md

 The project is a fork of [My-IP-Widget](https://github.com/B3H1Z/My-IP-Widget) originally designed by [Behnam Ahmadi](https://behnamahmadi.com/) aka "B3H1Z".

-It is aimed to observe and verify your external (WAN) IP address in real time.
+It is aimed to observe and verify your public (external, WAN) IP address in realtime.

 ## Usage